Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

     - \ref StructuralOverview describes the structural design of \isoaglib
     - \ref InfGeneralInformation, \ref InfAgentNetwork, \ref InfServiceNetwork provide some insight on the design goals of the complete system
     - \ref 3_0_VirtualTerminalIso.cpp illustrates the ease of application development in an example for virtual terminal handling
-    - the <a href="examples.html">tutorial examples page</a> provides other examples for studying purpose
+    - the <a class="el" href="examples.html"> tutorial examples page</a> provides other examples for studying purpose

 \section LatestNews Latest News